-I well remember the day in the southern winter of 1983 when I first clocked Yamaha’s original XT600Z Ténéré (left) outside Maxim Motorcycles on the Parramatta Road, west Sydney.
+I well remember the day in 1983 when I first clocked Yamaha’s original XT600Z Ténéré outside Maxim Motorcycles in Parramatta, west Sydney.

 ‘Tenere’ – What’s that then?

 Tenere – or as the French write it: Ténéré – is one of the many Tuareg words for ’emptiness’ or ‘desert’.
 The more familiar Arabic Sahra [Sahara] means the same thing, but like the Inuit and their snow, the nomads of the Sahara distinguish between many types of desert and regions.
-The Tenere is a particularly desolate waterless expanse which fills the northeast corner of Niger (left and above right).
+The Tenere is a particularly desolate and waterless flat expanse which fills the northeast corner of Niger (left).

 Modifications to my 55W amounted to nothing more than adding thicker seat foam and some Metzeler ‘Sahara’ tyres – a rubbish choice for the actual Sahara, even back then.
 Using no rack was another mistake which nearly cost me the bike when my baggage caught fire.

 In fact, there was so little to do that I went to the bother of moving the oil cooler from next to the carbs up out into the breeze over the bars.
 And I painted it black because I was still hadn’t shaken off my juvenile Mad Max phase.
 With my £5 ex-army panniers slung over the back, in December ’85 I set off for Marseille, bound for Dakar via Algeria, Niger and Mali.

 This was my first overland trip which succeeded in actually crossing a few African borders – and it proved to be as eventful as my first Sahara ride on the XT500 (and the Benele quickie which followed).
 On the way I learned many must-do-next-times as well as several more never-do-agains, all useful material for my Desert Biking guide published a few years later and which evolved into the current AM Handbook.